ronanchilvers/deploy/README.md

 # deploy

-A work in progress, single server deployment tool
+A work in progress, single server deployment tool.

-## ToDo
+## Things to do

 * User accounts
 * Hooks